“The Knowledge Library”

 • The Constitution, however, did not intend to lay down a permanent or comprehensive law relating to citizenship in India.
 It Simply described the classes of persons who would be deemed to be the statutory basis of citizens of India at the date of the commencement of the Citizenship in Constitution and left the entire law of citizenship to be India regulated by some future law made by Parliament.

-• Parliament has enacted the Citizenship Act making elaborate provisions for the acquisition and termination of citizenship subsequent to the commencement of the Constitution the provisions of this Act are to be read with the provisions of Part II of the Constitution, in order to get a complete picture of the law of Indian citizenship.
+• Parliament has enacted the Citizenship Act making elaborate provisions for the acquisition and termination of citizenship after the commencement of the Constitution the provisions of this Act are to be read with the provisions of Part II of the Constitution, to get a complete picture of the law of Indian citizenship.

-• In view of the fact that the Act of Parliament only deals with the modes of acquisition of citizenship subsequent: to the commencement of the Constitution, It would be convenient to deal with them separately.
+• Because the Act of Parliament only deals with the modes of acquisition of citizenship subsequent: to the commencement of the Constitution, It would be convenient to deal with them separately.

 Persons who became citizens after January 1950